Azure-Samples/ms-identity-python-flask-webapp-authentication/AppCreationScripts/README.md

   - microsoft-identity-platform
   - azure-active-directory
   - microsoft-graph-api
-description: "This sample demonstrates a Python and Flask Webapp with Jinja templates application calling a N/A that is secured using Azure Active Directory"
+description: "This sample demonstrates a Python Flask Webapp application calling a N/A that is secured using Azure Active Directory"
 ---
-# A React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on its behalf using the MS Graph SDK
+# A Python Flask Webapp for logging in users in your organization with the Microsoft Identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)